Generative Engine Optimization: The Next Frontier in Digital Visibility

 Citation Patterns

 AI engines frequently cite studies, research papers, and authoritative data sources even when these don't rank in the top 10 traditional search results.
 This represents a significant shift in how "authority" is evaluated.
+(And frankly, it's making some traditional link-building strategies less effective.)

 Information Structure